klaytn/klaytn-docs/docs/bapp/sdk/caver-js/getting-started.md

 If the account's accountKey is AccountKeyMultiSig or AccountKeyRoleBased, the person who manages each key can be different.

-This section describes how to collect the signatures or feePayerSignature and send the transaction if there are multiple signers.
+This section describes how to collect signatures and send the transaction if there are multiple signers.

-### Sequential sign
+### Sequential sign <a id="sequential-sign"></a>
 The result object of [caver.klay.accounts.signTransaction] has a rawTransaction field.

-The rawTransaction value is an RLP encoded transaction that contains both signatures and feePayerSignatures(Included only if fee delegated transaction).
+The `rawTransaction` has an RLP encoded transaction that contains both `signatures` and `feePayerSignatures`. `feePayerSignature` is included only when the transaction is a fee delegated transaction.

 The following example shows how to sign a transaction sequentially with multiple private keys.
 Assume the account's transactionKey has two private key strings.